How to Do a Dumbbell Bent-Over Row

 The dumbbell bent-over row targets the upper and middle back muscles, as well as the shoulders, biceps, and core.

-• Stand with your feet hip- to shoulder-width apart, holding a dumbbell in each hand.
-Brace your core, push your hips back, bend your knees slightly, and lower your torso until it’s nearly parallel to the floor.
+- Stand with your feet hip- to shoulder-width apart, holding a dumbbell in each hand with a firm grip.
+Brace your core, hinge at your hips, bend your knees slightly, and lower your torso until it’s nearly parallel to the floor.

 Tips for Bent-Over Rows With Dumbbells